 Who should entities contact if they find that payments due them from Federal agencies have been paid to a bank account that other than their own?

-Who should an international entity contact if they are unable to complete the notarized letter process?
+Where can an international entity find information about the notarized letter process?

 Entities not located in the U.S. or its outlying areas should read the international entity instructions posted at the Federal Service Desk that outline procedures and provide links to letter templates.
 If they have additional questions, international entities should contact the Federal Service Desk at www.fsd.gov, or by telephone at 866-606-8220 (toll free) or 334-206-7828 (internationally), Monday through Friday from 8 a.m. to 8 p.m.
 (ET), for FREE assistance.